Our Vision – Reducing pain and needless suffering, for all children, no matter their site of care

-This certification, endorsed by twelve international organizations, is testimony to the fact that the hospital has made the comfort of those for whom it provides care, a foundational value.
+This certification, endorsed by thirteen international organizations, is testimony to the fact that the hospital has made the comfort of those for whom it provides care, a foundational value.
 This approach has been applied to the promotion of breast feeding through the hugely successful Baby Friendly Initiative, a joint WHO/UNICEF project which has been, at least in part responsible for an enormous increase in breast feeding in the developed and developing world.

 The lure of a prestigious internationally recognized certification that attests to their ongoing commitment to providing a uniform approach to pain relief should provide an incentive for institutions to overcome whatever barriers they are encountering in providing pain relief for all children.
 By formalizing their approaches to pain management, they will foster our goal of compassionate pain prevention and relief, for all children, regardless of their site of care.

 To date, seven institutions (Boston Children’s Hospital, Connecticut Children’s Medical Center, Seattle Children’s Hospital, Children’s Minnesota, Rainbow Babies and Children’s Hospital, Ann & Robert H. Lurie Children’s Hospital, and the Hospital for Sick Children) have been designated as ChildKind facilities.